Amylyx gets first approval for ALS drug from Canada

 June 13 (Reuters) - Canada has approved Amylyx Pharmaceuticals' AMLX.O treatment for amyotrophic lateral sclerosis (ALS), a neurodegenerative disease, the drugmaker said on Monday, the first such approval for the oral drug.

-The decision came with certain conditions, including the release of data from its global late-stage study of about 600 patients, which is expected in 2024, as well as additional studies.
+The decision by Health Canada came with certain conditions, including the release of data from its global late-stage study of about 600 patients, which is expected in 2024, as well as additional studies.

+Nearly 3,000 Canadians are currently living with ALS, commonly known as Lou Gehrig's disease, the company said.

 The approval for the drug, which will be sold in Canada under the brand Albrioza, is based on a mid-stage study in 137 patients and a long-term follow-up phase, which showed it slowed a decline in physical functioning among patients.

-About 3,000 Canadians are currently living with ALS, with the average life expectancy from the symptom onset being two to five years, according to the company.

-Health Canada's approval comes ahead of a decision by the U.S. Food and Drug Administration, which is expected by Sept.
+In the United States, a decision on the drug, AMX0035, by the Food and Drug Administration (FDA) is expected by Sept.
 29.

+The regulator had recently extended its review period by three months, citing the need for more time to review additional analyses of data from clinical studies.

-A panel of outside advisers to the U.S. regulator had in March voted 6-4 against approving the drug for ALS, AMX0035, saying the clinical study data failed to establish it was effective against the disease.
+The extension came after a meeting of its outside advisers declined to endorse the drug's approval, saying the clinical study data failed to establish it was effective against the disease.

 (Reporting by Leroy Leo in Bengaluru; Editing by Arun Koyyur)